 The Stormwater Management Fund is used to account for assessments related to stormwater mitigation.
 The assessment revenue is committed for drainage projects in accordance with Village ordinance.
-The Stormwater fund balance decreased \$181,918, due to the completion of a drainage project started in the prior fiscal year.
+The Stormwater fund balance decreased \$371,857, due to the completion of a major drainage project.